-Titan Mechanical is a leading water hygiene services provider in the water treatment industry.
-We offer a comprehensive range of services including a full suite of thermostatic mixing valve services.
-In this expert guide, we take a look at TMV servicing, servicing and maintenance.
+Titan Mechanical is a leading service provider in the water treatment industry.
+We offer a comprehensive range of services linked to the servicing, installation and maintenance of thermostatic mixing valves (TMV's).
+In this expert guide, we take a look at TMV servicing, installation and maintenance.
 We carry out TMV servicing in many facilities, including education, social and health care facilities.
-Below we provide you with expert information that will help you to understand more about TMV servicing and how it helps with legionella compliance.
+Below we provide you with expert information that will help you to understand more about TMV servicing and how it helps to reduce the risk of scalding and improve Legionella compliance.

 A (TMV) thermostatic mixing valve is a specialist valve that ensures the safe mixture of hot and cold water.
 This helps to create ideal water temperatures for bathing and washing.
 Thermostatic Mixing Valves are commonly used in social and health care facilities such as care homes, schools and hospitals.
 They reduce the risk of people scalding themselves by controlling the temperature of hot water.